TingHLiao/WebCanvas/README.md

 &emsp;&ensp; Draw a straight line from the first click to mouseup.
 Can also change color and width by the selector and slider.

 <img src='./img/spray_mouse.png' style="float:left">&nbsp;spray gun:
 &emsp;&ensp; Drawing as a spray gun.
 Achieved it by filling area around mouse point with random pixels.
 And since painting is a constant interval while the mouse is pressed.
 So I set up a timer.
 This way, certain areas can be made darker by "holding a spray" there longer.
 And it can also change color and width by the selector and slider.
-Following image is the effect overview.
+Get effect overview from the following image.
 > <img src='./markdown_img/effect_spray.png'>

 ### Gitlab page link